 If all else fails, reach out to WhatsApp's support team.
 Include details like the error code (133016), the device and network you're using, and any recent changes (e.g., new SIM card).
 While response times can be slow, providing specific logs increases your chances of a resolution.

-How to Prevent WhatsApp Error 133016 in the Future
+How to prevent WhatsApp error 133016 in the future

 Fixing the error is one thing, and preventing it from recurring is another.
-Here are best practices to maintain your WhatsApp account health:
+Here are best practices to maintain your WhatsApp business account health:

 1. Use dedicated device for each account